Hugofromfrance/home_performance/README.md

 ### Calculation Formula

-Thresholds are dynamically calculated based on heater power:
+Thresholds are dynamically calculated based on heater power (or derived power for non-electric sources):

 ```
 Excellent      : < (Power_W / 1000) × 4 kWh/day
 Standard       : < (Power_W / 1000) × 6 kWh/day
 Needs optimization : beyond
 ```

+> **For non-electric sources**: If `heater_power` is not configured, the system derives an average power from observed `energy / heating_hours`.
+This allows performance evaluation even for heat pumps, gas, or district heating.

 ### Thresholds by Power